 Children in colonial Charlotte may not have had a lot of free time, but they still knew how to have fun outside.
 For this Family Friday we encourage you to use materials around you to create your own toys.

 Activity: Try your hand at being graceful and make your own colonial toy out of recycled materials.

 It may seem like the world is out of reach at the moment, but you can go on an adventure right from your couch.
 We created a quarantine reading list of adventure-themed suggestions to get you started.

 Activity: Pick any of the books on this list to read with family or a friend.
 Talk together, ask questions, discuss, and debate!
 Create your own book club or join us on our Facebook page to talk about these adventures, mysteries, and explorations.
 There’s nothing like a good book to bring people together.

 Like everyone else, we have been both amused and uplifted by John Krasinski’s latest addition to YouTube, but it got us thinking… what about good news in our own history?

 Activity: For this week’s Family Friday Activity, we encourage you to take a look at Charlotte newspaper articles for this day (April 17th) the year you were born and find #somegoodnews to share with your friends, family, and us.

-This image is made available thanks to the Charlotte Mecklenburg Library and Newsbank.
-To Access your own copies of historical newspapers including the Charlotte Observer and Charlotte Post, please visit the library website at cmlibrary.org.
+This image below is made available thanks to the Charlotte Mecklenburg Library and Newsbank.
+To access your own copies of historical newspapers including the Charlotte Observer and Charlotte Post, please visit the library website at cmlibrary.org.